 960 South Virginia Street – 775-322-5868 – (Downtown)

-Open every day, 11am-8pm.
-Open later during Burning Man, call ahead for special hours.
-Owned and operated by burners Jessica and Troy and crew, Junkee Clothing Exchange is a wonderful journey backwards and forwards in time and space to find a HUGE and MASSIVE variety of very affordable vintage recycled, upcycled, custom, and one-of-a-kind clothing for women and men, including exotic and fun costumes, dresses, hats, scarves, corsets, tutus, vests, purses, shoes, suits, jumpsuits, glasses, jewelry, masks, glasses, el-wire kits, and other accessories for the funkee life on the playa.
+Open 11am-7pm every day, but 10am-7pm on Saturday.
+Extended hours during Burning Man, call ahead for special hours.
+Owned and operated by burners Jessica and Troy and crew, and focused principally on providing exceptional and uniquely tailored customer service, Junkee Clothing Exchange is a wonderful journey backwards, forwards, and sideways in both time and space.
+You will find a HUGE and MASSIVE variety of very affordable vintage recycled, upcycled, custom, and one-of-a-kind clothing for women and men, including exotic and fun costumes, dresses, hats, scarves, corsets, tutus, vests, tunics, suits, jumpsuits, bikinis, faux fur coats, band uniforms, purses, shoes, masks, hats, glasses, el-wire kits, jewelry, shoes, boots, boot covers and other accessories for funkee life on the playa.
+They can be especially helpful to you in finding costume ideas.
 Also a place to sell or trade back, recycle your playawear!
 Just can’t rave enough about this place!

 Label’s Consignment Boutique